Belarus, 1:47 am

 Through the fringe of his brown bangs, he saw his target.

 He had been following the man undetected for weeks and tonight was the night the latter was scheduled for an important rendezvous.
 Whoever the important person was, Jack never discovered but he wasn't concerned with the other agent's mission.
-He only wanted to talk to the agent.
+He only wanted to intercept his own.
 But now it looked like both plans would suddenly change.
 The mysterious figure chasing the agent below was not the man Jack knew his target was supposed to meet.

 This was an ambush by another spy.

 He glared as they started spitting words at each other on the nightly wind.
 It blew around Jack, whistling in his ears and he flexed the fingers of his right hand anxiously as they spoke in Russian.
-But by the time, Jack could fully register what was going on down below, the unknown man suddenly flashed a concealed knife and slashed it right across the other's neck.
+But by the time Jack could fully register what was going on down below, the unknown man suddenly flashed a concealed knife and slashed it straight with clean precision, right across the other's neck.

 The next words that left his mouth traveled clearly up into Jack's acute hearing.